 For WarnerMedia and parent company AT&T, HBO is arguably the most valuable name they now have under their umbrella, hence the apparent decision to name their streaming service after the cable network.
 That’s not to say WarnerMedia’s own back-catalog is lacking.
 One of the true legends of Hollywood history will make the jump to streaming soon, and they’ve promised a jam-packed platform of content that encompasses everything under the vast umbrella of AT&T, including several new shows.

 The biggest news from this announcement - and perhaps the most telling sign of what audiences truly want - is that HBO Max will be the exclusive home to the TV series Friends.
-This has proven dramatic for many because the sitcom has been extremely popular on Netflix and that streaming service were willing to pay $100 million a year to keep it on the platform.
+This has proven dramatic for many because the sitcom has been extremely popular on Netflix, and that streaming service were willing to pay $100 million a year to keep it on the platform.
 WarnerMedia are hoping that this, along with HBO’s impressive catalog and that of their own brand, will encourage people to subscribe.
-According to a report by The Wall Street Journal, the package will cost "between $16 and $17 a month", which is more than HBO Go's current price of $14.99 a month.
+It was recently confirmed that HBO Max will cost $14.99 per month, the same as the existing HBO Now service.

 Biggest exclusives: The Office (and other NBCU programming), the Olympics.